bonsai-rx/docs/articles/reactive-elementindex.md

 ### Examples

-Use `ElementIndex` to incorporate a tally of the number of elements.
+Use `ElementIndex` to incorporate a running tally of the number of elements in the sequence.

 :::workflow
 ![ElementIndex Example](../workflows/reactive-elementindex-example.bonsai)